The economics of Orphan drugs: A PhD Project

 - Society's preferences for funding orphan drugs.

-- The cost effectiveness of eculizumab for the treatment of Neuromyelitis Optica (NMO) an auto immune condition.
+- The cost of Neuromyelitis Optica (NMO) an auto immune condition.

 This study is being funded solely by Bangor University and it is hoped that this study will add to the policy debates for funding rare disease treatments.